 Claims can be brought on by the claimant themselves or by the DCBS on behalf of the damaged party.
 The DCBS will turn to civil court before it reaches the point of a bond claim, in hopes of resolving the dispute.
 However, Oregon Statute 717.900 states that civil penalties can cost the responsible party up to $1,000 per violation, or $1,000 for each day the violation continues.
 Any violation of these statutes is considered a Class A misdemeanor.

 At any time, the DCBS has jurisdiction to suspend or revoke the money transmitter’s license in accordance with ORS 717.265.
-Jet strongly suggests if you, the money transmitter, are on the wrong side of an action and make an error in your dealing to take care of it before the trouble escalates.
+If you make an error, Jet recommends taking care of it before it escalates.

-The DCBS will look into all complaints and violations before pursuing action on the money transmitter license, but if it reaches the point of a bond claim Jet will conduct further investigation on their own.
+The DCBS will look into all complaints and violations before pursuing action on the money transmitter license, but if it reaches the point of a bond claim Jet will conduct further investigation.
 Jet will request that you supply them with documentation relating to the incident.
-After a thorough investigation if Jet deems the bond claim valid, we will pay the damaged person or the DCBS.
+If Jet deems the bond claim valid after a thorough investigation, we will pay the damaged person or the DCBS.
 You will still then be held liable to pay back the total amount of the claim.

 Insurance policies cover accidents caused by the policyholder and do not require claims to be paid back.
 Surety bonds, however, act as a line of credit and will pay the damaged party, but the licensee is responsible to pay back the money to Jet.